-All projects were prioritized as part of a five-year capital planning process that is guided by the Strategic Execution Plan and considers impacts to student learning, risk mitigation, regulatory compliance, and sustainability goals.
-Cybersecurity projects are part of a multi-year cybersecurity strategic plan.
+Bond-financed projects are also part of a five-year capital planning process that is guided by the Strategic Execution Plan and considers impacts to student learning, risk mitigation, regulatory compliance, and sustainability goals.
 Technology projects are prioritized based on scoring rubrics that consider alignment with the Local Control and Accountability Plan and related equity goals, value to students, and urgency, among other factors.